CrazyMARL: Decentralized Direct Motor Control Policies for Cooperative Aerial Transport of Cable-Suspended Payloads: APPENDIX

 \textbf{Stability}: The stability reward is defined as:

 where

 The velocity term caps the speed smoothly.
 The exponent $c_\text{exp}$ gives a soft wall that becomes strict at the boundary.
 The factor $c_\text{swing}$ for the payload allows a slightly lower speed than the vehicles to limit swing.
-The yaw and tilt terms keep the body $z$ axis near vertical.
+The yaw term discourages excessive yaw rate and tilt keeps the body $z$ axis near vertical.
 The taut term increases radial and vertical separation relative to the payload to keep cables engaged, normalized by cable length $L$. $\omega_z^i$ denotes the yaw rate and $\theta^i$ denotes the tilt angle between each quadrotor’s body-frame z-axis and the world z-axis. $\lambda_\text{yaw}$ and $\lambda_\text{up}$ are scaling terms.

 \textbf{Safety}: The reward for safety is defined as

 where